 Auckland- Hahei-Coromandel- Thames- Cambridge-Waitomo-Rotorua

 Takapuna Beach was clean, beautiful so serene in that bright morning.
 We could get a beautiful view of the volcanic island, Rangitoto from here.
 If we had an extra day to spend in Auckland we would have surely made a visit to Rangitoto Island and also another day trip to Waiheke Island, mainly known for its beautiful beaches and the vineyards.
 There are timed ferry tours which take travellers to these places from Devonport.
-In order to take a quick look of the city we took a short ferry ride from Devonport.
+In order to take a quick look at the city, we took a short ferry ride from Devonport.
 To explore the city one needs time as there are many things to do in Auckland.
-One could go to the Art Gallery, attend the Maori cultural performance at the Auckland War Memorial, Sky Jump and Sky walk from the SkyTower etc… We headed off to leave for Hahei, Coromandel.
+One could go to the Art Gallery, attend the Maori cultural performance at the Auckland War Memorial, Sky Jump and Skywalk from the SkyTower etc… We headed off to leave for Hahei, Coromandel.

 Roads along Hahei

 Since the route was so beautiful we stopped whenever and wherever possible to click pictures and relish our moments.
 We started in the morning and reached only late afternoon.
 The location of our stay was perfect.
 We could take a short drive to the parking lot to start the Cathedral Cove walk and Hahei explorer and also the way to the Hot water beach at night.